Singapore Bullion Market Association

 Source: Geoscience Australia, World Gold Council

 The boom in gold production that began in the late 1980s continues to this day in Australia.
 This surge was accompanied by innovations in banking and risk management that allowed producers to secure capital through associated hedging.
 The 1990s are often seen as a golden era for banks providing facilities to miners, enabling them to sell their future production forward.
-This was encouraged by high nominal Australian yields, creating a favourable environment for selling forward production into a contango.
+This was encouraged by high nominal Australian yields, creating a favorable environment for selling forward production into a contango.

 This period of innovation sometimes led to unforeseen financial exposures.
 As spot gold prices rose towards the end of the 1990s, some producers were harshly exposed, leading to a more cautious approach to hedging among producers seen today.
-Additionally, the belief that the bear market, which began in 1980, ended with the start of the new century, influenced the industry’s strategies.
+Additionally, the belief that the bear market, which began in 1980, and ended with the start of the new century, influenced the industry’s strategies.

 Australia now ranks as the third-largest gold producer globally, producing well over 300 tonnes annually, as per the latest World Gold Council data.
-Australian gold producers benefit from robust environmental protections, strong workplace and investor safeguards, and competitive all-in sustaining costs (AISC).
+Australian gold producers benefit from robust environmental protections, strong workplace and investor safeguards, and competitive all-in-sustaining costs (AISC).
 Geological surveys indicate substantial undeveloped gold reserves, suggesting a sustained future for the industry.

 In an era where consumers are increasingly conscious of the impacts of extractive industries, Australia stands out for adhering to best practices in mining and processing ores.
-This, combined with positive domestic public sentiment towards gold mining and its benefits to local communities, positions Australia favourably compared to its global peers.
+This, combined with positive domestic public sentiment towards gold mining and its benefits to local communities, positions Australia favorably compared to its global peers.
 The industry’s public support is crucial, as opposition can hinder the granting of new permits and the expansion of existing or development of new projects.

 RETAIL INVESTMENT